 If the wheel/tire has a diameter larger than 14-inches and is difficult to bead seal, the clamps should be moved to the center of the table top for the bead seal operation.

-The inflation pedal, located at the center of the left side of the machine, controls the flow of air through the inflation hose, and has three positions.
+The inflation pedal, located at the rear of the left side of the machine, controls the flow of air through the inflation hose, and has three positions.

-O. The clip-on chuck on the end of the hose should always be an open/freeflow style with all parts in proper working order.
+Note: The clip-on chuck on the end of the hose is a safety item that must always be an open/freeflow style with all parts in proper working order.